gesellkammer/loristrck-old/README.rst

 1) If you haven't, install FFTW3.
 Loris depends on it to perform in an acceptable way
     * OSX
-        + the best alternative is to install via Macports
+        + the best alternative is to install via homebrew
     * Linux
         + you probably already have fftw3
     * Windows